Phase-space microscopes for quantum gases: Imaging conjugate variables and momentum-weighted densities

 {Joint measurements of conjugate variables~\cite{Arthurs1965} leave freedom to choose how to distribute quantum noise between the two variables while remaining consistent with the uncertainty principle.
 In our protocol, the uncertainty of the measured momentum is set by the size $\sigma$ of $\phi_0(z)$ and the scaling $\alpha$ in (\ref{eq:xkick}) to be $\Delta p_{\rm m} \sim \hbar/(\alpha\sigma)$.} {Reducing this must cause the measurement to add noise} to $\Delta x_{\rm m}$~\cite{Arthurs1965}. {Here this arises} because the potential $V_{\rm kick}(x,z)$, applied in the Fourier plane, imparts an impulse $\hbar \kappa\tau z$ in $x$ {due to the necessarily bent force lines}, with uncertainty $\sim \hbar \kappa\tau\sigma$ due to the spread $\sigma$ in $z$.
 Moving back to real space using $\hat{U}_x$, this introduces the noise $\Delta x_{\rm m} \sim (\hbar\kappa\tau\sigma) (a_0^2/\hbar) = \alpha \sigma$.

 One can readily generalise this procedure~\cite{SupMat}, extending the system of interest to 2D ${\bm r} = (x,y)$, and imprinting a general $\hat{U}^{G}_{\rm kick} = {\rm e}^{{\rm i} G(\hat{\bm p}) \hat{z}}$ where $G({\bm p})$ is a chosen scalar function of ${\bm p} = (p_x,p_y)$.
+This generalisation requires an isotropic harmonic oscillator with equal frequencies in $x$ and $y$, as well as imaging in a three-dimensional quantum gas microscope.
+Note also that the full phase space is four-dimensional, so cannot be fully encoded in these three spatial dimensions with the scalar function $G({\bm p})$.
+One can instead use an internal spin degree of freedom as an additional auxiliary coordinate, which allows the mapping of both components of the 2D momentum onto the Bloch sphere, analogous to a stereographic projection (see Fig.~\ref{fig:2} and~\cite{SupMat}.).
 Finally, although we have focused on a single particle, the method can be extended to multi-particle systems of bosons or fermions, provided interactions are sufficiently weak during the quarter-period evolutions that scattering can be neglected.
 It also admits extensions to spinful systems, provided internal levels can be separately measured.

 We refer to the above protocol as a {\it ``Husimi-Q phase-space microscope''}, since it measures the wavefunction in phase space according to Eq.~(\ref{eq:olap}).
+We use this term broadly, to include the situations where, jointly with the atomic positions, the microscope images only a subset of the momentum components or some function of momentum.

-As we now show, protocols can be developed to measure phase-space averages of the momentum density or its moments.
-The resulting {\it ``averaged-mode phase-space microscopes''} are functions only of the spatial co-ordinates which are not subjected to Heisenberg noise.
+The Husimi-Q framework also reveals a natural path to a second class of measurement.
+The joint position--momentum measurement has position uncertainty $\sigma_c$ and momentum uncertainty $\hbar/\sigma_c$.
+As $\sigma_c\to 0$, and position becomes sharply resolved, one might expect that momentum information is lost.
+However, this is not the case.
+Instead, even if one cannot resolve the full distribution of momentum, one can still measure phase-space averages of the momentum density or its moments.
+For example, in the above 1D Husimi-Q microscope, if instead of measuring the momentum in the $z$ direction, one measures the probability to occupy the $n$-th harmonic oscillator eigenstate, one finds this to be proportional to the $2n$-th moment of the local momentum distribution, even as $\sigma_c\to 0$.
+The resulting {\it ``averaged-mode phase-space microscopes''} are functions only of the spatial co-ordinates and are not subject to Heisenberg noise.